-Saint Michael's College graduate Gus MacLeod '02 returns for his third season as head coach of the Purple Knight men's and women's Alpine ski programs in 2012-13.
-MacLeod was promoted to head coach of both programs on May 5, 2010, following one year as technical coach.
+Saint Michael's graduate Gus MacLeod '02 returns for his seventh season as head coach of the Purple Knight men's and women's Alpine skiing programs in 2016-17.

-MacLeod is responsible for all coaching duties associated with the NCAA Division II program, which competes in the EISA against all of the top squads in the East, including the University of Vermont, Dartmouth College and Middlebury College.
+MacLeod, whose skiers have claimed seven of the 15 NCAA Championship qualifications in program history over just the last five years alone, was promoted to head coach following one year as technical coach in 2009-10.
+He is responsible for all coaching duties associated with the NCAA Division II program, which competes in the Eastern Intercollegiate Ski Association (EISA) against all of the top squads in the East, including the University of Vermont, Dartmouth College and Middlebury College.

-In his first season as head coach (2010-11), MacLeod guided a young squad to several top 20 individual finishes in the highly-competitive Eastern Intercollegiate Skiing Association (EISA).
-In 2011-12, he saw his first student-athlete qualify for an NCAA Championship, Fredrik Sandell '15.
+In 2010-11, his first season as head coach, MacLeod guided a young squad to several top 20 individual finishes in the highly-competitive EISA before seeing Sandell qualify for the NCAA Championship in 2011-12.
 As technical coach in 2009-10, MacLeod worked with a team that included Brad Harden '10, who qualified for the NCAA Championship for the second straight season.

 MacLeod, a Vermont native, attended high school at Carrabassett Valley Academy in Maine before skiing competitively at Plymouth (N.H.)
 State University for two seasons.
 MacLeod then transferred to Saint Michael's, where he again skied competitively before earning his bachelor of science degree in business administration in 2002.